A Decatur Motorcycle Accident Attorney On Your Side

 An example of distracted driving would be when a driver is texting while operating a motor vehicle.
 Their hands are impaired from driving by being on their phone typing, their eyes are not on the road as they are on the phone looking at the message, and the driver’s mind is impaired as they are focusing on the content of the text message.
 When a driver is impaired in any of these 3 ways, they are distracted and can be liable for any damages that result from motorcycle accidents they cause.
 A Georgia motorcycle accident attorney can aid in the collection of these damages.

-Distracted Driving is Illegal in Georgia
+Distracted Driving Is Illegal in Georgia

 Under the Hands-Free Georgia Act, it is illegal for motorists to hold their phones to read or text while driving.
 Additionally, video recording and broadcasting are also prohibited.
 Calls and the use of GPS navigation are only allowed under the law through Bluetooth devices so that the hands and eyes of the driver are not taken away from the road.
 Under the law, the use of a phone while driving is considered to be distracted driving, which is defined by the Deputy Director of Injury Prevention at the Georgia Department of Public Health as, “when drivers divert their attention from driving to focus on something else.”

 If a driver in Georgia is distracted under the definition of the law and causes a motorcycle accident, they may be liable for the resulting damages.
-When a driver violates the law and causes an accident, a Georgia motorcycle accident attorney may be able to hold them liable for civil damages in addition to any criminal charges or traffic penalties they may face.
+When a driver violates the law and causes an accident, a Decatur motorcycle accident attorney may be able to hold them liable for civil damages in addition to any criminal charges or traffic penalties they may face.

 Georgia Motorcycle Crash Statistics